Be part of something great. Join us in educating leaders of the next generation.

 Vision Coverage

-Employees enrolled in the Cigna Healthcare Medical plan are automatically enrolled in a Vision Discount Program.
-To be eligible for discount eye exams, frames, lenses, contact lenses and more, members must use participating providers.
-The premium is included with the medical premium, and enrollment is possible after hire, during our annual open enrollment, or upon a qualifying life or employment event.
+Employees may enroll in a separate vision plan through Guardian Life.
+Members must use participating providers.
+The premium is separate and enrollment is possible after hire, during our annual open enrollment, or upon a qualifying life or employment event.

 Flexible Spending Accounts/Dependent Care